 - Was it a promotional release?
 For instance, does the item feature original artwork that was then replaced on subsequent releases?
 Promotional releases are typically priced higher than regular/standard releases.

 - Is it signed/autographed?
 The signature or autograph of a famous public figure on the item always increases the value.

 - What is its quality (how was it made)?
 High-Quality items are priced higher.
-Take a close look at the workmanship (i.e. stitching, fastening, welding), materials used, technique used (i.e. handmade vs factory), and skill level (i.e. amount of detail).
+Take a close look at the workmanship (i.e. stitching, fastening, welding), materials used, the technique used (i.e. handmade vs factory), and skill level (i.e. the amount of detail).

 - What is its condition (physical appearance)?
 Look at how well it has aged (fading, chips, scratches, missing parts, etc).
 The better the condition the higher the value.

 Collectors usually convey an item’s condition based on a grading system.
 Each industry uses its own grading system (i.e. grading coins is different than grading books).
 However, there are some general terms that can be applied to most items which are: